onur-kaplan/nested-categorized-customer-registration-application/README.md

 # Nested Categorized Customer Registration Application

-You can first create a customer through the registration form and then create contacts of that customer
+You can first create a customer through the registration form and then create contacts of that customer.

 ## Installation